RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Now that you're near Ewha University and the Hongdae area, the next obvious thing to try is the neighborhood's shopping opportunities.
 With four universities so close to each other, it is packed with everything the students need including cheap shopping.

-Around Ewha University there is a sea of small specialty shops and the slightly larger shops.
-In Hongdae there is a completely underground shopping center with everything the heart desires, where the store Stylenanda can be recommended.
-Just get off at Hongik University station and use exit 8 or 9 - then you're practically there.
-Since their clientele is primarily poor students, this is where you will find some of the city's absolute best deals.
+In Hongdae there is an entire underground shopping center with everything the heart desires, where the store Stylenanda can be recommended.
+Just get off at Hongik University station and use exit 8 or 9 – you're practically there.
+Since their clientele is primarily poor students, this is where you'll find some of the city's absolute best deals.

 Rooftop party - Seoul - travel